ChicCloset2026/ChicCloset/README.md

 - You can choose how to pay:
 Cash, on Delivery
 Apple Pay
-- Our website is easy to use and simple to navigate.
+- Our website is easy to navigate and simple to use .

 ## 📊 Gantt Chart
 This is the Gantt chart for Milestone 1.
 Click here to view the PDF: [Gantt Chart PDF](GanttChart_Milestone1.pdf)